 “Those who make peaceful revolution impossible will make violent revolution inevitable.”― John F. Kennedy

 Now, don’t point at hooligans who callously steal and destroy during protests and tell me that is what nonviolent protest are.
-I can point you to thugs and killers in suits sitting in swiveling chair in the same skyscrapers you have your office.
+I can point you to thugs and killers in suits sitting in swiveling chair in the same first air-conditioned office building you have your office.
 Would it be fair to say you’re one of them?